gchevrot/gchevrot.github.com/content/pages/about.rst

     of the Sputnik_ project.
     My research interests include the dynamics of proteins and the coupling between molecular simulation and experiments.
-I really enjoy molecular simulations as a virtual microscope of molecules.
-Simulations are a powerful tool to build models in order to explain and predict the properties of materials.
+I really enjoy molecular simulations as a virtual microscope of molecules and as a powerful tool to build models in order to explain and predict the properties of materials.
-    In my daily life, my work includes application of existing packages like Gromacs, NAMD, MMTK, nMoldyn ... but also the development of new codes (especially with python at the moment) for analysis, storage problems (HDF5) or even web development (Django).
+    In my daily life, my work includes application of existing packages like AMBER, Gromacs, MMTK, nMoldyn ... but also the writing of codes (especially in python at the moment) for analysis, storage problems (HDF5) or even web development (Django).